simshadows/cheatsheets/drafts/haskell.md

 [Learn X in Y minutes](https://learnxinyminutes.com/docs/haskell/) is also a great resource that I refer to, and also tries to summarize the language in its own way.

+**This document is probably turning more into a crash course document for experienced programmers.
+I'll make a proper cheatsheet some time down the line.**

 ## 1) Hello, World!

 Write this to a file `helloworld.hs`: